MartinMega/APTmap/readme.md

    - Distributed Computing Toolbox (optional - this is the Parallel Toolbox)
  - Lots of epos files - 100 is good, 1000 is better.
 However,  it works from al little as 2.
 The m/n and voltage columns in all epos files most be populated (ie they must not contain all-zeros)
  - A fast computer, and ideally a fast hard drive if your collection of epos files is large
- - A copy of https://github.com/ennogra/GIXSGUI on your computer.
+ - A copy of https://github.com/ennogra/GIXSGUI on your computer, with a small patch.
 See the "Get Started" section for more info.